-The individual mandate, which goes into effect in January 2014, is an important part of the Affordable Care Act.
+The individual mandate, which went into effect in January 2014, is an important part of the Affordable Care Act.
 It requires people who live in the U.S. legally to buy a minimum amount of health insurance coverage, unless they qualify for an individual exemption.

 When you file your taxes, you'll need to show that you have some type of health coverage or can qualify for a credit.
 It could be an employer's plan, a marketplace plan, a Medicare or Medicaid plan.
 You can also buy coverage directly from an insurer through the traditional market.
 If you don't have coverage, you'll pay a tax penalty that will get bigger over time.
-As long as you get coverage by March 31, 2014 you will not have to pay the tax penalty for the months in 2014 that you didn’t have health insurance.
+As long as you got coverage by March 31, 2014 you do not have to pay the tax penalty for the months in 2014 that you didn’t have health insurance.

 See how the individual mandate works and how you can get coverage